zel2023/APOSTLE/experiment/README.md

 ## RQ3.2

-Customize: Choose one of representation embeddings for test case under *evaluate.py* and *word2vector.py*.
+Customize: Choose different thresholds and cofficients under *evaluate.py* and *word2vector.py*.

 * **threshold1:** a threshold used to assess whether the amount of code changes is excessive.
 * **threshold2:** a threshold used to assess whether the code semantics have changed too much.